'Twas the Night Before Christmas (1977 TV special): Plot

-The story begins with a statement: "This is not the way the famous poem came about... or perhaps it is."
+The story begins with a disclaimer: "This is not the way the famous poem came about... or perhaps it is."

 On Christmas Eve in a New England town in the late 1890s, the Cosgrove family's home is in an uproar over the holidays.
 The patriarch, Clark Cosgrove (Paul Lynde) is frazzled by the gift demands of his loud children.
 His wife Nellie (Anne Meara) runs into endless friction with Clark's formidable mother (Alice Ghostley), who lives with them.
 Nellie's inebriated father (Foster Brooks) and cat-loving mother (Martha Raye) arrive for the holiday, and tensions arise between the mothers-in-law.
 A German uncle (Howard Morris) is also arriving, but complications ensue when a traveling salesman (George Gobel) is mistaken for the uncle.
 Adding to the tumult is a visit from a caroling neighbor (Anson Williams).
 During the night, Clark's mother-in-law's cat escapes from the house and winds up on the roof.
 Clark goes to retrieve the cat and creates a ruckus, waking the house.

 Most of the children are angry and convinced that Clark and Nellie had given them disappointing gifts, which pushes Clark to the point of nearly telling them all that Santa is fake.
 The youngest daughter is thrilled and hugs Clark, believing "Santa IS real!"
 Not wanting to crush her spirit, Clark, off the top of his head, improvises a poem to explain the ruckus, what turns out to be the famous "A Visit from St. Nicholas."
 As the now-satisfied children and the rest of the family head to bed, Nellie approaches Clark and reminds him that Christmas celebrates "the birthday of a miracle worker."
 They share an intimate moment, which is interrupted by the real Santa Claus arriving and reenacting the poem Clark had just made up.